 Intern Abroad HQ does not award grades for the completion of our internship programs, but interns can be supported to independently arrange academic credit through their home educational provider.
 Upon completion of the internship duration and reflection course, interns receive a portfolio as documentation of their experience.
 This includes a certificate of internship completion, alongside a summary of the internship goals, skill development, highlights, and a compilation of the reflection work.

-The main accommodation site and base is located on Samos Island; however, interns may occasionally spend time at other program bases on the surrounding islands of Ikaria, Leros and Lipsi.
+The main accommodation site and base is located on Samos Island; however, interns may occasionally spend time at other program bases on the surrounding islands of Ikaria, Lipsi and Leros.
 All interns are accommodated very close to their base - either at the base itself, in dormitories, or within very close walking distance to the base (in guest houses).
-Interns should expect to share a room with 2 - 5 other program participants, of the same gender.
+Interns should expect to share a room with 2 - 6 other program participants, of the same gender.
 Bathrooms are shared.
 Living is comfortable and home-stays offer electricity, running water and western bathrooms.
-However, it’s important to note that showers are heated by solar power, so they are warm but not piping hot.
+However, it’s important to note that showers are heated by solar power, so they are warm but not piping hot (hot water is available at certain times throughout the day - during the day and early evening).
 There is no air-conditioning in the rooms, but they have fans.
 Wifi is available but the speed can often be slow during busy periods.
 Wifi is also very easily accessed in towns, with just about every cafe and restaurant offering connection to customers.

 Internships in Greece include three meals per day, served at the accommodation/base.
 The style of food is typically Greek and dishes are simple, including dishes such as pastas, salads, legumes, seasonal fruit and vegetables.
 Please be sure to let us know of any specific dietary requirements that you have in advance, so that we may ensure your hosts are aware and make recommendations accordingly.

 - To convert these prices to your local currency visit the XE currency converter.